This article is going a little bit technical so we will go straight forward to the points.

-Cydiance use digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
+In our case, Cydiance use digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
 And we do 3-point calibration with NIST traceable equipment again based on percetage, all process are recorded in internal ERP system for documentary.

 Key factor 2: Low temperature performance

 Make sure you get a logger that can work to -30 Celsius if you are shipping something frozen.

-You may well say your frozen shipment is only setting to -18 Celsius, however, it may experience temperature lower than -26 Celsius during working period of refrigerator, especially when problem happens, it goes down to even lower.
-And surely when problem happens, we are in desperate for these records.
+You may well say your frozen shipment is only setting to -18℃, but wait, you never know it may experience temperature lower than -26℃ during working period of refrigerator, and especially when problem happens, it goes down to even lower.
+And the point is, when shit happens, these datas are exactly the ones we looking for.

 Key factor 3: Failure proof strategy

 All electronic device will make mistakes, therefor a “failure proof strategy” has to be deployed internally.
 For example, anti-static proof, compatibility, low voltage, non-stable connection etc.

 USB temperature logger should be prepared for all these unexpected coincidences, and make sure integrity of content is kept.
 A good logger would be confident to work with an old computer with non-stable voltage usb port, and perform as normal.

 This is a factor quite difficult to be proved especially when you are only using several units, but when failure happens, it will cause you huge problem and loss with your load.

 We can continue with a lot more to share, but we believe these above should be the most important factors to consider before you make your decisions.